ctalandi/EXPS-RUNNING/README.md

 ├── WORK -> /home1/datawork/ctalandi/WCREG025.L75-NEMO420/cfgs/CREG025.L75-NEMO420/WORK
 └── zdftke.F90 -> src/MY_SRC/zdftke.F90
 ```

-Then launch the compilation itself (this step might be needed only to create the links to the binary from the EXE sub-directory:<br>
+Now, to create the links to the binary from the EXE sub-directory, type again the make command alone :<br>
 ```
 make
 ```
-At the end of the compilation, the NEMO executable should be stored in the EXE sub-directory as detailed below.<br>
+Now, he NEMO binary (nemo.exe) should be a link in the EXE sub-directory as detailed below.<br>

 Under the  PDIR  directory:<br>
 ```